-Bennett Fertility Institute (BFI) at Integris Baptist Medical Center (www.integris-health.com/INTEGRIS/en-US/Specialties/FertilityInstitute/) is a full service, state-of-the-art provider of infertility services in Oklahoma City, Oklahoma.
+Bennett Fertility Institute (BFI) at INTEGRIS Health is a full service, state-of-the-art provider of infertility services in Oklahoma City, Oklahoma.
 Established in 1985, it serves patients from Oklahoma, Texas, Kansas, and Arkansas.
 BFI is one of the original members of the Society for Assisted Reproductive Technology (SART), a subspecialty organization of the American Society for Reproductive Medicine (ASRM).

-Services: In vitro fertilization (IVF) and embryo transfer (ET); intracytoplasmic sperm injection (ICSI); assisted hatching (AH); embryo and sperm freezing and storage; egg donation; embryo donation; sperm processing for artificial insemination by donor or husband; complex semen analysis with strict morphology criteria; reproductive hormone tests.
-At present, due to lack of clear criteria and indications, pre-implantation genetic diagnosis (PGD) is not offered at BFI.
-BFI does not provide sex selection or surrogacy services.
+Services: In vitro fertilization (IVF) and embryo transfer (ET); intracytoplasmic sperm injection (ICSI); assisted hatching (AH); embryo, egg, and sperm freezing and storage; egg donation; embryo donation; sperm processing for artificial insemination by donor or husband; complex semen analysis with strict morphology criteria; reproductive hormone tests.
+BFI has recently added pre-implantation genetic screening (PGS) to its services.
+BFI does not provide surrogacy services.

 Certification: BFI is certified by the College of American Pathology (CAP) and has passed its strictest criteria in each of the required biannual inspections.
 It has passed a rigorous inspection by the Food and Drug Administration (FDA).
 It is one of the Centers of Excellence at Integris Baptist Medical Center.
 It is a member of SART, meeting its strict success rates, supervision, and staff requirements.

-Management: BFI's medical director, Eli Reshef MD, is a board-certified reproductive endocrinology and infertility (REI) specialist with more than 20 years of experience.
-Its program director and founder, David Kallenberger MD, is an obsterician/gynecologist with more than 30 years of experience in infertility and complex gynecology practice.
-J. Edward Wortham PhD, HCLD has been BFI's laboratory director since its inception.
-He has 30 years of experience in high-complexity reproductive laboratory management and serves as an inspector of other IVF laboratories for CAP.
+Management: BFI’s medical director, Eli Reshef MD, is a board-certified reproductive endocrinology and infertility (REI) specialist with more than 27 years of experience.
+Its program director and founder, David Kallenberger MD, is an obsterician/gynecologist with more than 35 years of experience in infertility and complex gynecology practice.
+J. Edward Wortham PhD, HCLD has been BFI’s laboratory director since its inception.
+He has more than 35 years of experience in high-complexity reproductive laboratory management and serves as an inspector of other IVF laboratories for CAP.

 Clinic Hours: Most services at BFI are provided 7 days a week, 365 days a year.
 In vitro fertilization services are available year around, except during one month from mid-December to mid-January (an annual requirement for quality control).
 On weekend and holidays, a nurse, a laboratory technician, and a physician are always present on the premises.
 On these days, services are provided in the morning only.
 During the week, BFI is open from 8am to 5pm.
 Hormonal test results are usually available within 1-2 hours.
 Semen analysis results are available to the patients and their physician the same day or the next day.
 IVF and ET procedures are performed daily.

-Ethical and Moral Standards: While the clinic is non-denominational, it observes the strictest ethical and moral standards dictated by Integris Baptist Medical Center, ASRM, SART, and the American Medical Association (AMA).
+Ethical and Moral Standards: While the clinic is non-denominational, it observes the strictest ethical and moral standards dictated by INTEGRIS Health, ASRM, SART, and the American Medical Association (AMA).
 Most services that are considered assisted reproductive technology (IVF, ICSI, etc.) are performed at BFI.
-The exception is gestational surrogacy, sex selection, and IVF treatment of unmarried couples.
-Nevertheless, BFI will assist in referring patients for such services to qualified physicians and in following such patients throughout much of the process.
+The exception is gestational surrogacy.
+Same gender couples are welcome.
+BFI will assist in referring patients elsewhere for services not provided.